c0rnch1p/Dummy/readme.md

 focused.
 This will open the files which need to be updated as root with nano for the program and for that section, returning to the main menu when nano is closed.

-For the changes to take effect, the 'install.sh' script needs to be run again, but it will be the one in the system data directory '/usr/share/Dummy/install.sh' rather than the one used before to install the whole program in the user data directory:
+For the changes to take effect, the 'install.sh' script needs to be ran again, but it will be the one in the system data directory '/usr/share/Dummy/install.sh' rather than the one used before to install the program to the system in the user data directory:
 ```shell
 cd '/usr/share/Dummy' && ./'install.sh'
 ```